inc0/kolla-ansible-workshop/chapter2.md

 ```
 ansible -i ./multinode -m shell -a "ifconfig eth1 up" all
 ansible -i ./multinode -m shell -a "ifconfig eth2 up && dhclient" all
+ansible -i ./multinode -m shell -a "setenforce 0" all
 ```

 ## Install docker and other requirements